-It was coming upto her 3rd Birthday and we’d become the parents of the little ones with dummies I used to judge in my head.
-Here I was with an almost 3 year old, still in a buggy, still with a dummy.
-I had secretly hoped between 2-3 years she’d of self weaned so it wouldn’t of been so traumatic.
-We’d parented Ava so differently to Abbie, with Ava it was all about attachment parenting, all in an attempt to get it right this time.
+It was coming up to her 3rd Birthday and we’d become the parents of the little ones with dummies I used to judge in my head.
+Here I was with an almost 3-year-old, still in a buggy, still with a dummy.
+I had secretly hoped between 2-3 years she’d of self-weaned so it wouldn’t have been so traumatic.
+We’d parented Ava so differently to Abbie, with Ava, it was all about attachment parenting, all in an attempt to get it right this time.
 Like many parents, you learn so much through your first child.
 Ava wouldn’t take to any other form of comfort, we bought many different things from different textured blankets, teddies, taggy blankets, you name it – we tried it.
 There was just NO substituting that dummy of hers.
 I’d scroll for hours online looking up methods.

 Tomorrow she wakes up a big girl.